marsh135/135-Blocks/README.md

 - Drive to Pose Command
   - Slow/Fast mode, where each has custom max accel/velocity
   - Go to a given Pose2d
-  - Pathfinds on it's own using ADStar planning.
+  - Pathfinds on its own using ADStar planning.
 - Aim to Pose Command
   - Aim at a given Pose2d
   - Works IN PARALLEL with both TeleOp drive/Pathplanner drive